 HelloFresh and Blue Apron offer a similar selection of contemporary recipes that take around 30 minutes for the same price per meal.
 They both aim for transparency in their sourcing, their websites and apps are easy to navigate, and their recipes are easy to follow with step-by-step photos.
-However, Blue Apron doesn’t charge for shipping, offers instructional videos and its wine is cheaper.
+However, Blue Apron doesn’t charge for shipping, and it offers instructional videos.
 But HelloFresh wins major points for its quality of ingredients, more variety of recipes and an overall tastier finished product.

 Worth a try.

 With plenty of tasty recipes to choose from and a variety of different plans that serve two or four people, HelloFresh is well worth trying.
 A few of the favorite things we like the most: The site and app are super easy to navigate when signing up and choosing your meal plan, and when it comes time for delivery, most of the packaging is recyclable.
 All in all, HelloFresh is a service we'd recommend signing up for.

 - Product Name Hello Fresh

 - Price $39.96